TraceyOnim/blockchain_challenge/README.md

  TransChain.transaction(%Ethereum{params: params, method: "eth_getTransactionByHash"})
 ```
-For successfull transaction ensure you have passed the required params and method.
+For successfull transaction ensure required params and method are passed.

 The ` TransChain.Client` module entails the function(s) responsible for broadcasting transaction to a blockchain network.